Tokenization vs Encryption: What’s the Difference?

 Security strengthHIGH – Sensitive data never leaves the organizationHIGH – Sensitive data leaves the organization in encrypted form.
 PCI-validated (P2PE) goes through a strict vetting process by the PCI Security Standards Council

 PCI implications1.
-Eliminates PCI PA DSS scope for software vendors
+Eliminates PCI SSF scope for software vendors

 2. Reduces PCI scope for businesses

-1. Eliminates PCI PA DSS scope for software vendors
+1. Eliminates PCI SSF scope for software vendors

 2. PCI-validated solutions reduce PCI SAQ scope for businesses